 Knee and Hip Implants

-The objective of this Test-Case is to develop objective performance criteria (OPC) or goals (OPG) for major outcomes following (Class II or III) implantable device use in primary hip and knee replacements.
+The objective of this Test-Case was to develop objective performance criteria (OPC) or goals (OPG) for major outcomes following (Class II or III) implantable device use in primary hip and knee replacements.

 The study explored the feasibility of using a number of real-world data (RWD) sources to scientifically develop OPC that could be utilized generally in pre-market device regulation of new devices, pre-market investigational device exemption (IDE) clinical studies, and to support label change decisions of existing devices.
-This project will help the U.S. Food and Drug Administration (FDA), device innovators, and manufacturers to adopt a least burdensome approach for evidence generation and reduce the costs of clinical trials.
+This project will help the U.S. Food and Drug Administration (FDA), device innovators and manufacturers to adopt a least burdensome approach for evidence generation and reduce the costs of clinical trials.

-Working collaboratively with NESTcc enables engagement between partners with expert knowledge from different areas during the study.
-Collaboration with NESTcc also allows for discussion with the community regarding project methodologies and dissemination, helping demonstrate the impact of real-world evidence (RWE) on the device total product life-cycle (TPLC).
+Working collaboratively with NESTcc enabled engagement between partners with expert knowledge from different areas during the study.
+Collaboration with NESTcc also allowed for discussion with the community regarding project methodologies and dissemination, helping demonstrate the impact of real-world evidence (RWE) on the device total product life-cycle (TPLC).